OncoRNALab/totalexRNAseq/README.md

-# Automated and manual extracellular total RNA human blood plasma sequencing
+# Processing total extracellular RNA sequencing data from human biofluid samples

-This pipeline accompanies our lab protocol for total extracellular RNA sequencing of human blood plasma.
+This pipeline accompanies our lab protocol for total extracellular RNA sequencing of human biofluids.
 It provides a complete Snakemake workflow for processing both single-end and paired-end extracellular RNA sequencing data in a fully reproducible containerized environment.

 ## Preparations